Fabrazyme (Agalsidase Beta-Rch)

 Dosage Instructions

-The recommended dose is 1 mg/kg of body weight given once every two weeks.
+The recommended dosage is 1 mg/kg of body weight given once every two weeks.
 The infusion is given directly into a vein and may take several hours to complete.
-Your doctor will determine the exact dose and infusion time that’s right for you.
+Your doctor will determine the exact dose and duration that's right for you.

-It’s important to keep all appointments with your treating doctor or clinic to receive Fabrazyme infusions at the appropriate times.
-This ensures the medicine has the best chance of providing effective treatment for your condition.
+Important: Keep all appointments with your treating doctor or clinic to ensure you receive infusions at the appropriate times for best treatment results.

 Available Tablet Strengths